ashwin-pc/hiccup/README.md

 ## Getting started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Serve the release build or any of the available react scripts to run the app.
+Serve the release build or use any of the available react scripts to run the app.
 The startpage uses a `config.json` file as the source of truth for page.
 It can be modified locally but the result will only be saved on the browsers `localStorage` and persist across sessions.

+### Hotkeys

+The app has a few hotkeys to help you easily navigate around.
+To quickly view the available hotkeys, use the `Cmd/Ctrl + /` hotkey!

+> Note: Hotkeys do not work when the search is bar is in focus.
+Use `Tab` to focus out of the search bar and into the app or click anywhere outside the search bar to use hotkeys

 ### Using Search